-Section DL1 is offered synchronously online during the in-class session.
-The online portion course is taught via Blackboard Collaborate (Log into http://mymason.gmu.edu, select the Courses Tab, and the course can be found in the Course List).
-There is a link to Blackboard collaborate on the course page.
+This online course is taught via Blackboard Courses (Log into http://mymason.gmu.edu, select the Courses Tab, and the course can be found in the Course List).

-Weekly modules contain reading requirements, slides of the week's material, and homework assignments due that week.
+This course is offered completely online.
+Each week begins on Monday and ends on Sunday.
+Weekly modules contain reading requirements, slides of the week's material, videos presenting the week's material, and homework assignments due that week.
 A discussion board is available to ask me questions and to discuss the material with other students.
 I will hold office hours via Blackboard Collaborate by appointment.